yungpiggy1219/HCI584/docs/developers guide.md

 All frames includes a navigation bar with buttons to switch between frames.
 Each button is associated with a command that calls the `show_frame` method of the `jobSearch_app` class with the appropriate argument (Dashboard, Insight, AllJobs).

 ### Dashboard
 The `Dashboard` class represents the dashboard frame in the application.
 It is a subclass of `tk.Frame`.
 This is the first screen that users see when they open the application.
 It displays a trend of job numbers for UX related jobs.

 The Dashboard class contains several key components:

 - A set of labels to display information to the user.
 - A set of methods to scrape job data from LinkedIn, using JobSpy.
 - An "Update" button that triggers the job scraping process when clicked.
 The application will be unresponsive until the scraping is completed.
+It will create a new jobs.csv file if not already exist, or it will append new results if jobs.csv is found.
 - A method to read the scraped job data from the CSV file and updating the labels to display this data.
 - A line graph that shows the number of jobs in each month.